 Please come with the area free of makeup.
 The area will be photographed.
 Your eyes will be shielded from the laser.
 Treatment to small areas may be carried out without any anaesthetic and feels like many small pinpricks.
 Larger and deeper treatments usually require numbing cream or injections for comfort.
 Usually three treatments are required and these are one month or more apart.
 In some cases, the treatment may be combined with other treatments to further enhance your result.

 The treated area will ooze small amounts of blood through the many fine channels created by the laser.
-A dressing with Vaseline and two layers of Hypafix is usually applied for deeper treatments and needs to be changed daily for two to three days, until healing occurs.
+A dressing with Vaseline and two layers of Hypafix is usually applied for deeper treatments and needs to be changed daily for three days or until healing occurs.
 All fine dotted scabs must be completely removed to prevent patterning.
 Lighter treatments do not usually require a dressing but Vaseline or a heavy cream should be applied at least twice daily for two days.
 The skin usually feels tight and somewhat irritated, like mild sunburn, for a few days.

 It is essential to apply sunblock before, throughout and for 3 months after the course of treatment to prevent the development of freckling and brown discolouration.